quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Connection Migration {#migration}

-QUIC connections are identified by their 136-bit Connection ID or whatever part thereof is transmitted.
+QUIC connections are identified by their 136-bit connection ID.
 QUIC's consistent connection ID allows connections to survive changes to the client's IP and/or port, such as those caused by client or server migrating to a new network.
 Connection migration allows a client to retain any shared state with a connection when they move networks.
 This includes state that can be hard to recover such as outstanding requests, which might otherwise be lost with no easy way to retry them.

 An endpoint that receives packets that contain a source IP address and port that has not yet been used can start sending new packets with those as a destination